Ian Payne 4am - 7am

-Andrew Berates Clive Lewis For Labour’s “Inconsistencies” Over Syria
+Andrew Berates Clive Lewis For Labour's "Inconsistent" Stance on Syria

 There have been conflicting messages from Labour on whether Donald Trump was right to hit Syria, so Andrew Castle looked to the former shadow Defence Secretary for some clarity.